sdcondon/SCFirstOrderLogic/README.md

 I'm not expecting anyone to want to get involved given the low download figures on NuGet, but please feel free to do so.
 I do keep a vague eye on the [issues](https://github.com/sdcondon/SCFirstOrderLogic/issues) tab, and will add a CONTRIBUTING.md if anyone drops me a message expressing interest.
+Do bear in mind though that I have a very particular scope in mind for the library, though.
+When we reach the point where I feel that it does a good job of its "learning and experimenting" remit and offers sufficient means of extension, I'll view it as done (and suggest that any extensions belong in their own packages).

 ## See Also